-Because Bulgaria lies on a vital European crossroad, its history has inevitably been a string of battles and wars.
-Romans conquered Thracians, Bulgarians fought Byzantines, Ottomans fended off western crusaders, you name it.
-As a result, throughout the ages majestic castles and fortifications popped up throughout the Bulgarian lands.
+Due to the vital location of Bulgaria on the Asia-European crossroad, its history has inevitably been a string of battles and wars.
+Romans conquered Thracians, Bulgarians fought Byzantines, and Ottomans fended off western crusaders.
+These historical turbulences led to the construction of majestic fortresses and castles in Bulgaria.

-2. The medieval fortress Baba Vida in the city of Vidin.
+2. The medieval castle of Baba Vida in Vidin

 3. Assen's Fortress

 On a lone cliff ascending above the Asenitsa river, you’ll find Asen’s Fortress, the gem of Asenovgrad.
 The medieval castle is perched just outside the cozy town amid the Bulgarian Rhodope Mountains.

 Strategically built, the fortress is practically inaccessible, except for the steep road leading to its entrance.
 Throughout its turbulent history, the Assen Fortress has served six different civilizations, empires, and forces.

 The earliest archaeological evidence dates from the time of the Thracians in the 5th century BC.
 Later, the building was occupied by Romans before it fell under the successor Byzantine rule when the fortress was expanded by the ruler Justinian the Great.
 Years later, the Third and Fourth Crusades crossed this location before it finally became part of the Bulgarian country in 1230.
 Nonetheless, after it is seized by the Ottomans, the original fortress was destroyed.

 4. Mezek Fortress